kameleyon/blackwiki/README.md

 ## Acknowledgments

 - The open-source community for various tools and libraries
-- All contributors who help make BlackWiki better
+- All contributors who help make AfroWiki better
 - The Black community for inspiring this project

 ## Contact